13 Of The Top Free Things To Do In Paris

 Update

-Due to the tragic fire that destroyed large parts of the cathedral in April 2019, it is highly unlikely that you’ll be able to enter the cathedral anytime soon.
-Expect major changes to pedestrian traffic around Notre Dame.
-Check the official website for re-opening updates.
+After the tragic fire that destroyed large parts of the cathedral in April 2019, the Notre Dame Cathedral is set to reopen in December 2024.
+Check the official website for updates.

 In a city that’s loaded with beautiful cathedrals, few are as majestic as Notre Dame.
 For me, these old European churches are more like museums and I am always curious to visit a few when I travel.
 The Notre Dame is not something you want to miss and it’s free to enter (except when there are special concerts inside).
 The flagship cathedral of Paris, the Notre Dame is located on Ile de la Cite.
 This is pretty much where Paris started as a small Roman settlement called Lutetia.
 This Gothic masterpiece was completed in 1345, after almost 200 years in the making.
 On the exterior, have a look at the famous facade which depicts the ‘judgment day’.